omercankoc/swift-handbook/Sources/AutomaticReferenceCounting.md

 # Automatic Reference Counting (ARC)
 When an object is created from a class, ARC remembers that this instance has been referenced exactly once.
-When this process is repeated, the number of references increases to two.
+When this process is repeated, the number of references increases.
 - strong : Each Instance increments the reference count by one.
 - weak : Instance does not affect the reference count.
 - unowned : Instance does not affect the reference count but it must take a variable value.
 Even if the object is "deallocate", it continues to hold the reference of this object.